d6y/lift-cookbook/docs/0500-Around/0110-Authenticated-Email.md

 Solution
 --------

-You need to set the `Mailer.authenticator` in `Boot` with the credentials for your SMTP server and enable the `mail.smtp.auth` flag in your Lift props file.
+Set the `Mailer.authenticator` in `Boot` with the credentials for your SMTP server and enable the `mail.smtp.auth` flag in your Lift props file.

 Modify `Boot.scala` to include: